Leman-Y/vimeo-assessment/README.md

 # vimeo-assessment
 Vimeo Software Engineering Intern - Summer 2020 Coding Assessment

 Used React to create a static, responsive webpage with 3 different movie thumbnails and a sliding carousel.
 Media queries were utilized.
 No external dependencies were utilized besides React.
-Pure CSS
+Pure CSS.

 ## Setup